Understanding the Massachusetts 2018 Child Support Worksheet

-2. If the parties' combined gross incomes exceed $250,000, you will see that although you
+4. If your combined gross incomes exceed $250,000, you will see that although you

-have plugged in the real gross weekly incomes to begin with (part 2 of the worksheet),
+have plugged in the full real gross weekly incomes to begin with, the worksheet

-on Page 2 of the worksheet (lines 6a and 6b).
-How that extra income is dealt with is
+bottom of page 2 of the worksheet.
+How this excess income is dealt with is

-subject to negotiation between the parties (ignored, applied to alimony or reapplied to
+subject to negotiation between the parties (it can be ignored or applied to

 THIRD: FINAL NUMBERS

-the time), will get the full amount indicated on the worksheet in which the other parent is
+consistently more than half the time), will get the full amount indicated on

 applies to the other parent.